emitchel/Umbrella/README.md

 # Umbrella
 What would I have done if given more time?
+- Make Home use a "real" action bar (using menus and titles instead of manually inserted layouts)
 - Offline Persistence
 - More animations/transitions
 - Better onboarding process